 You won’t learn that from bodybuilding bros in the gym.

-My first impression from ThenX intermediate calisthenics program
+My first impression on ThenX intermediate calisthenics program

-Okay, but will you become calisthenics ninja by doing intermediate program?
+Okay, but will you become calisthenics ninja by doing the intermediate program?

 One thing I couldn’t improve at all was handstand push up against the wall.

-Take a break from ThenX and experiment yourself
+Taking a break from ThenX and experiment with weighted calisthenics

 3 weeks of weighted calisthenics had more impact on my physique than 17 weeks of pure bodyweight calisthenics.

-My first impression from ThenX intermediate calisthenics and weights program
+My first impression on ThenX intermediate calisthenics and weights program

-Fast results convinced me to start ThenX callisthenics and weights intermediate program asap.
+Fast results convinced me to start ThenX calisthenics and weights intermediate program asap.